lingliao/Transparency-in-CABCDTD/README.md

 ## Example output
-Our example outputs, including data processing, data visualization and model development and evaluation, are saved in folder example_output
+Our example outputs, including data processing, data visualization and model development and evaluation, are saved in folder example_output.

 ## Identified images with unwanted white edges
-Those cropped images are stored in folder image_with_white_edge
+Those cropped images are stored in folder image_with_white_edge.

 ## The processed images
 The processed images, ready for the model, can be found [here](https://drive.google.com/file/d/1-l-IX4asVuwokRDvzOCYH5Hyj2_--Lx0/view?usp=sharing).